 In a previous On This Day post, I wrote about the death of PC Keith Blakelock in the Broadwater Farm Riots in 1985.
-He was the first police officer to be killed in a British riot since 1833.
+He was only the second police officer to be killed in a British riot since 1833.
+In June 1919, Station-Sargeant Green died of injuries received during a riot of Canadian soldiers in Epsom.
 The officer killed in 1833 was PC Robert Culley, who was stabbed in the chest during the Coldbath Field Riots over 150 years before.
-The response of the public to the two deaths was vastly different, demonstrating just how much the Metropolitan Police’s reputation with Londoners has improved since its foundation in 1829.
+The response of the public to the two deaths in 1985 and 1833 was vastly different, demonstrating just how much the Metropolitan Police’s reputation with Londoners has improved since its foundation in 1829.

 The Coldbath Fields Riots on the 13th of May 1833 was the first major clash between radicals and the young Metropolitan Police.
 The National Union of the Working Classes (NUWC) organised a demonstration in Coldbath Fields against the 1832 Reform Act.
 The Reform Act increased the number of men allowed to vote, but only by a small amount, and it didn’t go far enough for the NUWC.
 The Home Secretary, Lord Melbourne, declared the meeting illegal, but it went ahead anyway.
 On the afternoon of the 13th of May a large crowd had gathered, listening to speeches given from the back of open wagons.